 This is when we see the plot business of Eusacia’s grandfather’s prior knowledge coming into play.
 ‘I came out and got the fire ready because I thought that you had been faithful to me,’ she tells Wildeve.
 He is ‘astonished,’ and asks, ‘What have you heard to make you think that?’
 And Hardy confirms for us what kind of writer he is: ‘“you did not marry her!” she murmured exultingly.
 “And I knew it was because you loved me best, and couldn’t do it….”’
 If there’s one thing this author likes as much as chance encounters and events, it’s characters who jump to conclusions.
 And he must be hoping that readers will be too taken up with the scandalous encounter—she refers breathlessly to the events of previous summer, and the robust ways they expressed their feelings for one another then—to notice the string of unhappy coincidences.
 Marriage licence mishap; Diggory Venn’s encounter with the only man on the Heath who might accidentally bring about some real mischief with the information gained; the date, November 5th, the one night in the year when bonfire-lighting is unremarkable; and… what?

 And Eustacia’s highly particular tastes and character traits, that’s what.
 Hardy needs to make her behaviour seem plausible in a community in which original thinking is unheard of.
 So we get Chapter 7.
 She’s had a funny sort of life, being the daughter of a regimental band-master—he’s from the Italian community in Corfu, for goodness’ sake—posted to Budmouth, a fashionable resort where he had met his future wife.
-She died when Eustacia was still a girl, the father took to drink shortly after, and she was sent to live in the back of beyond with her grandfather.
+She died when Eustacia was still a girl, the father took to drink and died shortly after, and she was sent to live in the back of beyond with her grandfather.
 Ill-travelled young woman that she is, she had always considered Budmouth the acme of sophistication.
 There had been society, there had been, compared to the bleakness of her grandfather’s hermit-like existence, life.
 No wonder she looks for interest and experience wherever she can find it.
 In Wildeve, we come to realise, she was making the best of a bad job.
 Without the guidance of a sensible woman—and I don’t think Hardy makes the point explicitly—she uses what she must have learnt in Budmouth about how things operate.
 In particular, she knows how to charm men.

 In Chapter 8, Hardy can get back to the plot.
 But before I join him….
 Are you believing any of this?
 Hardy loves a tangled web, and he’s weaving it merrily, throwing whatever will help into the mix.
 What will help to ensnare his hapless characters, I mean—and, meanwhile, he will add circumstantial little details to make it seem at least nominally plausible.
 (In this, he reminds me of a modern author, Ian McEwan.
 I remember reading Atonement and becoming exasperated in just the same way: ‘she is led via a series of tortuous coincidences to a position where ….
 I could start at least three sentences with the words “She just happens to…”.’
-McEwan’s another author whose characters often strike me as pawns in his game.)
+McEwan is another author whose characters often strike me as pawns in his game.)

-The plot.
+The game is the plot.
 And, now I think about it, the way Hardy has his characters themselves tighten the web for him.
 It’s started with Wildeve and Eustacia yielding, according to type, both to self-flattering interpretations of events and the temptations these lead to—the promise of an illicit affair for him, and of relief from the tedium of her life for her.
 Soon it’s the turn of more or less well-meaning characters.
 Diggory Venn genuinely wants Thomasin to be happy, and thinks she will be best served if Wildeve and Eustacia forget about one another.
 He knows about their schemes to rekindle their affair because, after overhearing the beginning of one of their secret conversations—another favourite trope—he disguises himself as grassland so he can hear the rest.
 Honest.
 There are piles of cut turves nearby, and he pulls two over ‘till one covered his head and shoulders, the other his back and legs. … the turves, standing upon him with the heather upwards, looked precisely as if they were growing.
 He crept along….’

 What’s an honest, well-meaning lover to do?
 Eventually—and I have to confess to being a little vague about some of the intervening steps—in a chapter entitled ‘A desperate attempt at Persuasion’ he tries a three-pronged attack on Eustacia’s better nature.
 Hah.
 He tries the subtle approach, playing on her sympathy: the interest of ‘another woman in the case’ is causing a lot of distress in the Yeobright household….
 Could she dissuade this other person?
 Nope.
 His ‘second argument’ is to flatter her into persuading Wildeve: ‘Your comeliness is law,’ he tells her, and ‘you could twist him to your will like withywind’ and get him to marry Thomasin, no question.
 But this gets nowhere either….